Michelle3334/freaky_memory/README.md

 ## Code
 * All CSS and HTML code was written by the developer.
 * The Javascript code was obtained and adapted to my needs from 'Code with Ania Kubów's youtube video. https://www.youtube.com/watch?v=tjyDOHzKN0w
+* W3schools.com was also referenced when I needed clarity on a specific function.

 ## Content
 * The colour contrast for the background, text and links were checked using https://webaim.org/resources/linkcon.